PaburoTC/GamesOfLegends-Scrapper/README.md

 ## Data representation
 Data is represented in the order mentioned shown in _Data obtained_.
 First the match data is shown, followed by the winning teams stats and closed by the loosing team stats.
-An example is shown in the repository (example.csv)
+An example is shown in the repository (example.csv).
+The example is writtten in spanish, as this proyect was started as part of a university assigment.

 ## Public methods